Home About

 Earth Changes Data Graph #1

-Updated January 3, 2009The previous page plots changes in the frequency and intensity of major earthquakes (6.1 and greater).
+Updated June, 2012The previous page plots changes in the frequency and intensity of major earthquakes (6.1 and greater).
 I performed this search of the USGS NEIC database not sure exactly what I would find.
 Two categories are plotted: (1) 5.0 to 6.0 (strong to very strong on the Mercalli scale--strong enough to scare you but not likely to cause serious damage, and (2) 4.0 to 4.9 (moderate to rather strong on the Mercalli scale--noticeable but probably not big enough to really scare you).

 The first category has remained stable since 1973 ranging from around 1,000 to 1,700 a year and averaging around 1400.
 I was blown away as the plot for the moderate to rather strong category emerged.
 It gradually increased from around 2,500/yr in the 1970s to around 5,000/yr in the early 1990s.
 Since 1994 the number has skyrocketed reaching a high of almost 14,000 in 2005 and staying in the 12,000 to 13,000 range since.